superfluid-finance/protocol-monorepo/packages/ethereum-contracts/README.md

 ```

 #### Foundry
-On the other hand, you can run the development session with foundry with the command: `yarn dev`.
+On the other hand, you can run the development session with foundry with the command: `yarn dev-foundry`.

 ### Other Useful Commands